-Here at CSUSM, the History Department has two courses—Hist 130 & HIST 131-- that have been certified to meet the history learning objectives in this requirement (Dh).
+At CSUSM, the History department offers two courses—Hist 130 & HIST 131—that have been certified to meet the history learning objectives in this requirement (Dh).
 Certification requires that “Any course or examination that addresses the historical development of American institutions and ideals must include all of the subject matter elements” stipulated in the learning objectives.
-The history learning objectives are:
+The learning objectives are:

 Significant events covering a minimum time span of approximately one hundred years and occurring in the entire area now included in the United States of America, including the relationships of regions within that area and with external regions and powers as appropriate to the understanding of those events within the United States during the period under study.

 The role of major ethnic and social groups in such events and the contexts in which the events have occurred.

 The events presented within a framework that illustrates the continuity of the American experience and its derivation from other cultures, including consideration of three or more of the following: politics, economics, social movements, and geography.